Link text boxes in Pages on Mac

 You might want to reassign a text box if its placement on the page makes it ideal for another thread and you donʼt want to rearrange the items on your page, or if you simply linked to the wrong thread.

-Click the text box you want to reassign, then click the circle at the top.
+Click the text box that you want to reassign, then click the circle at the top.

-If you see a dialogue asking if you want to merge the content, click Merge.
-You see the Merge dialogue only the first time you merge text boxes — after that, content is merged automatically.
+If you see a dialog asking if you want to merge the content, click Merge.
+You see the Merge dialog only the first time you merge text boxes—after that, content is merged automatically.